raspberrypilearning/anime-expressions-simplified/en/step_2.md

 title: I can't find the comment
 ---

-Have you accidentally collapsed the `<body>` or another section of your webpage?
+Have you accidentally collapsed the `<body>` or another section of your web page?

 Click on the ▸ triangle to expand the code.